Wall effects on pressure fluctuations in turbulent channel flow: Green's functions

 to study the virtual influence of the upper wall, and

 to study the virtual influence of the lower wall.
-By \eqref{Eq_FPCWT_s_AppendixGF_003}, boundary-conditions \eqrefsab{Eq_FPCWT_s_AppendixGF_ss_kappaneq0_sss_ULWGF_001b}{Eq_FPCWT_s_AppendixGF_ss_kappaneq0_sss_ULWGF_002b} imply $0$-gradient at the wall of the problem (upper for $G_+$ and lower for $G_-$).
-Boundary-conditions \eqrefsab{Eq_FPCWT_s_AppendixGF_ss_kappaneq0_sss_ULWGF_001c}{Eq_FPCWT_s_AppendixGF_ss_kappaneq0_sss_ULWGF_002c} ensure boundedness at infinity for the halfspace corresponding to each problem.
-Straightforward computation of the functions $A_1(Y;\kappa)$ and $A_2(Y;\kappa)$ in \eqref{Eq_FPCWT_s_AppendixGF_ss_kappaneq0_002} yields
+By \eqref{Eq_WEPFTCF_s_AppendixGF_ss_GFSMHEq_003}, boundary-conditions \eqrefsab{Eq_WEPFTCF_s_AppendixGF_ss_kappaneq0_sss_ULWGF_001b}{Eq_WEPFTCF_s_AppendixGF_ss_kappaneq0_sss_ULWGF_002b} imply $0$-gradient at the wall of the problem (upper for $G_+$ and lower for $G_-$).
+Boundary-conditions \eqrefsab{Eq_WEPFTCF_s_AppendixGF_ss_kappaneq0_sss_ULWGF_001c}{Eq_WEPFTCF_s_AppendixGF_ss_kappaneq0_sss_ULWGF_002c} ensure boundedness at infinity for the halfspace corresponding to each problem.
+Straightforward computation of the functions $A_1(Y;\kappa)$ and $A_2(Y;\kappa)$ in \eqref{Eq_WEPFTCF_s_AppendixGF_ss_kappaneq0_002} yields

-which by \eqref{Eq_FPCWT_s_AppendixGF_ss_kappaneq0_sss_FSGF_002} reads
+which by \eqref{Eq_WEPFTCF_s_AppendixGF_ss_kappaneq0_sss_FSGF_002} reads

 {\em ie} the presence of a single wall in any of the 2 halfspace problems induces an additive correction to the freespace Green's function, the wall-echo $G_{w_\pm}(y,Y;\kappa\neq0)$